-Per the protocol, whole blood for DNA should be collected at the baseline/first-longitudinal follow-up visit after the screening US.
-Blood for serum/plasma should be collected at the baseline visit and each follow-up visit.
+Per the protocol, whole blood for DNA should be collected at the baseline/first longitudinal follow-up visit after the screening US.
+Blood for serum/plasma should be collected at the baseline visit and each annual follow-up visit through year 6.Biosamples will be collected one additional time, at either year 8 or year 9.
+Samples should be obtained on the same day.
 If, however, a family rejects an offer to participate in the study because it would require a needle stick for research purposes only, please offer to collect all blood samples during the child's annual CF visit blood draw.
 If this approach requires that the collection of blood samples be completed outside the window allowed by the protocol, please be sure to consult with the DCC and submit a Protocol Deviation Form or other paperwork as required.
-Samples of serum, plasma and urine collected at baseline visit and each follow-up visit should be obtained on the same day.
 If a specimen is missed please submit a Protocol Deviation Form to the DCC.